 Responses included the names listed by our suppliers as smelters or refiners but many of these did not include smelter IDs.
-Year 2 of our conflict minerals program focuses on vetting smelter data including;
+The continual improvement of conflict minerals program focuses on vetting smelter data including;

-- · Working with suppliers to move to the EICC-GeSI reporting template 3.0 where new smelter IDs have been assigned - Requiring the use the smelter identification numbers.
-Supplier responses will not be considered complete without identification numbers. - · Suppliers will also be requested to inform Harvard Bioscience of the correlation between these smelters and the products and parts they supply to Harvard Bioscience - · A comparison of these facilities to the CFSI list of smelters
+- · Working with suppliers to move to the CMRT reporting template 3.0 where new smelter IDs have been assigned - · Requiring the use the smelter identification numbers.
+Supplier responses will not be considered complete without identification numbers. - · A comparison of these facilities to the CFSI, DoC and LBMA list of smelters - · Suppliers will also be requested to inform Harvard Bioscience of the correlation between these smelters and the products and parts they supply to Harvard Bioscience